-Medtech Innovator: Linear Health Sciences was selected as a semi-finalist for the Medtech Innovator 2016 competition and was awarded a scholarship to the Virtual Accelerator program.
+Selected as a semi-finalist for the Medtech Innovator 2016 competition, Linear Health Sciences received a scholarship to the Virtual Accelerator program.

 Angel MD, the largest network of medical startups in the world, has singled out Linear Health Sciences as a #FeatureStartup.

 Linear Health Sciences was selected as a finalist for the Journal Record’s 2016 Innovator of the Year award, given to outstanding Oklahoma-based companies.